hackclub/hackclub/workshops/backjack/README.md

 ```python
    import random
 ```
+ Now let create the class name `game` where all our code will be stored(reason).

- Now we want to declare some :jared you can continue from here so first say in few short word wha the first thing the person as to do, declaring variable...inside a function, now to write the code on this page you must use 3 of this
+ jared you can continue from here so first say in few short word wha the first thing the person as to do, declaring variable...inside a function, now to write the code on this page you must use 3 of this
 # Challenge